defipy-devs/defipy-docs/README.rst

 Web3Scout Example
 --------------------------

 To pull DeFi events from on-chain, you can utilize our new Web3Scout package.
-To include more ABIs, you'll have to fork and implement yourself, howeve
+To include more ABIs, you'll have to fork and implement yourself, however we will be making it customizable, so you can monitor your favorite protocols.

 .. code-block:: console